mkirchner/hamt/README.md

 This, finally, is where HAMTs really shine and the true reason why we build them in the first place.

-HAMTs are trees and trees are very compatible with [structural sharing][wiki_persistent_data_structure] strategies.
+HAMTs are trees and trees are compatible with [structural sharing][wiki_persistent_data_structure] strategies.
 Common techniques are copy-on-write, fat nodes, [path copying][wiki_persistent_structural_sharing], and there are [complex